 In the ITU Activity report to Council 2013 (C13/35), the TSB Director reports about the successful uptake of ITU-T Academia membership by universities.
 As of April 2014 there are now 45 universities with academia membership.

 Council Working Group on Financial and Human Resources (CWG-FHR) is dealing with the matter of academia participation.
 As per document CWG-FHR-3/13, the current proposal under consideration is to continue the trial period for Academia participation and revise conditions as required while maintaining the existing fee levels.

+[update with PP14 outcomes re: Academia]

 Action Item 71-02: TSB